themesberg/flowbite/content/components/accordion.md

 Accordions can be nested.
 All of the mentioned options are supported.

-Note that you

-- need to wrap the nested accordion in an element with the `data-accordion` attribute and
-- don't accidentally initialize an accordion with nested accordions' items (e.g. by using `$accordionBodyEl.querySelectorAll`), when using <a href="#javascript-behaviour">custom JavaScript</a>.
+To enable nested accordions you need to wrap the nested accordion in an element with the `data-accordion` attribute and don't accidentally initialize an accordion with nested accordions' items (e.g. by using `$accordionBodyEl.querySelectorAll`), when using <a href="#javascript-behaviour">custom JavaScript</a>.

 {{< example id="accordion-nesting-example" github="components/accordion.md" show_dark=true >}}
 <div id="accordion-collapse" data-accordion="collapse">